Jonny Venters: Major leagues

 Venters struggled throughout the first half of the 2012 season.
 During a game against the New York Yankees on June 12, 2012, he allowed Alex Rodriguez's 23rd career grand slam.
 He was placed on the disabled list on July 5, 2012, due to a sore left elbow.
 He returned to the bullpen on July 22, 2012, where he pitched two scoreless innings versus the Washington Nationals.
-Venters finished the 2012 season with a 5-4 record and a 3.32 ERA.
+Venters finished the 2012 season with a 5–4 record and a 3.32 ERA.

 Venters opened the 2013 season on the disabled list with left elbow discomfort.
 Trying to avoid surgery, he was injected with platelet-rich plasma, but he still was not expected to return until at least late May.
 However, the procedure was unsuccessful, and on May 16, 2013, Venters underwent Tommy John surgery for the second time of his career.
 This naturally eliminated the remainder of his 2013 season.
-Venters was placed on the 60-day disabled list on July 4, 2013, to free up a spot on the Braves' 40-man roster as Joey Terdoslavich was promoted from AAA Gwinnett to replace Jordan Schafer on the active roster.
+Venters was placed on the 60-day disabled list on July 4, 2013, to free up a spot on the Braves' 40-man roster as Joey Terdoslavich was promoted from Triple–A Gwinnett to replace Jordan Schafer on the active roster.

 After the season, Venters signed a one-year deal with the Braves for the 2014 season, thereby avoiding arbitration.
 Venters began the 2014 season on the 60-day disabled list while recovering from surgery, enduring many setbacks in the process.
 On August 28, 2014, Venters learned he had torn his ulnar collateral ligament again and would need a third Tommy John surgery to continue his baseball career.
 The third procedure was performed in September 2014, and prevented Venters from pitching in 2015.